tc-tommo/cv/cv.md

 @import "style.less"
 @import "assets/header.svg"
 ---

 # Personal Statement

 Friendly, adaptable and hardworking individual with extensive experience in hospitality roles, including one of Edinburgh's busiest Costa stores.
 Skilled in delivering excellent customer service, working efficiently under pressure, and maintaining a positive atmosphere.
 Proven ability to handle cash, resolve customer queries, and work as part of a team.
-Suitable for summer temporary and part time to support through a busy festival season.
+Suitable for part time work to support through a busy festival season.

 # Skills